 Check out the FREE attractions in Vegas

-- One of the best ways to explore Vegas is by walking The Strip.
+One of the best ways to explore Vegas is by walking the Strip and people watching.

-- Some of my favorite free attractions include The Volcano (at The Mirage), Bellagio Fountains, Freemont Street Experience, the Welcome to Las Vegas sign, Bellagio Conservatory & Botonical Gardens, and the Flamingo Wildlife Habitat.
+Some of my favorite free attractions include the Mirage’s Volcano, Bellagio Fountains, Freemont Street Experience, the Welcome to Las Vegas sign, Bellagio Conservatory & Botonical Gardens, and the Flamingo Wildlife Habitat.

 Save Money on Vegas Restaurants